codesxt/flutter_background_fetch/help/INSTALL-IOS.md

 ## Configure `Info.plist`
-- Open your `Info.plist` and the key *"Permitted background task scheduler identifiers"*
+1. Open your `Info.plist` and the key *"Permitted background task scheduler identifiers"*

 ![](https://dl.dropboxusercontent.com/s/t5xfgah2gghqtws/ios-setup-permitted-identifiers.png?dl=1)

-- The identifier `com.transistorsoft.fetch` is **required**.
+2. Add the **required identifier `com.transistorsoft.fetch`**.

 ![](https://dl.dropboxusercontent.com/s/kwdio2rr256d852/ios-setup-permitted-identifiers-add.png?dl=1)

-- If you intend to execute your own custom tasks via `BackgroundFetch.scheduleTask`, you must add those custom identifiers as well.
+3. If you intend to execute your own custom tasks via `BackgroundFetch.scheduleTask`, you must add those custom identifiers as well.
 For example, if you intend to execute a custom task named `com.foo.customtask`, you must add the identifier `com.foo.customtask` to your *"Permitted background task scheduler identifiers"*, as well.

 ```dart
 BackgroundFetch.scheduleTask(TaskConfig(